 BONUS: For your students

 To add even more value to your trainees’ corporate learning experience, share a few of your favorite productivity apps at the beginning of your course.
-Although trainees may have already heard about popular tools such as Evernote and Wunderlist, sharing your thoughts on how to use apps in new and innovative ways to deepen the learning experience could spark new and inspiring ways for you and your students to meet your training goals together.
+Although trainees may have already heard about popular tools such as Evernote and Trello, sharing your thoughts on how to use apps in new and innovative ways to deepen the learning experience could spark new and inspiring ways for you and your students to meet your training goals together.

 What experiences have you had mobilizing your training experience?
 Share your stories in the comments below!